Bajrang63/project_python/README.md

-# Hi there, I'm Octocat 👋
+# Hi there, I'm Bajrang 👋

 ## About Me
 I'm a passionate developer with a love for open-source projects.